What is the best recipe for deviled eggs?

 How long do deviled eggs keep?

-I don’t know the actual scientific answer for this.
-I just know that I’m not comfortable eating something like eggs after 24 hours.
-Make sure they are stored in the refrigerator in a tightly sealed container.
-Never leave out for more than 2 hours.
+So, I don’t know the actual scientific answer for this, but I know that I’m not comfortable eating something like eggs after 24 hours.
+Make sure they are stored in the refrigerator and in a tightly sealed container.
+And, more importantly, NEVER leave them out for more than 2 hours.

-A lot of people get food poisoning around the holidays by leaving food out for too long.
-Please toss these if they have been left out for more than 2 hours.
-Some people claim they never get ill and leave things out for much longer.
+A lot of people get food poisoning around the holidays because they leave food out for too long either before their event or eat the leftovers.
+So, please toss these if they have been left out for more than 2 hours.
+Some people claim they never get ill and leave things out for much longer, but it’s better to be safe than sorry.
 My mom was a home economics teacher, and we have always erred on the side of caution when it comes to food safety.

 For more information on food safety to ensure a healthy holiday please read the USDA guidelines HERE.

 To dress up your eggs for a more formal event, pipe the yolk mixture through an icing bag and decorative tip.
-The mixture can be messy and this will take a lot of mess out of the plating and offer an elegant presentation sure to impress your guests.
+This will take a lot of mess out of the plating and offer an elegant presentation sure to impress your guests.
+But, if you don’t have that type of equipment, you can also use a ziplock bag and cut the corner for the same effect.

 Shop this post!